mltframework/mlt_web/plugins/ConsumerAvformat.md

 description:
-set maximum number of B frames between non-B-frames
+set maximum number of B-frames between non-B-frames
 type: integer
 readonly: no
 required: no